int-index/kalium/README.md

 ## Testing

 Run the regression tests with `cabal test`.
+Python 3.4 or higher is needed.

 If you want to add one, they are structured as follows.
 Tests are stored in `testing/tests`, one per directory.
 Each test consists of a Pascal source file `program.pas` and a scenario file `scenarios`.
-The latter is simply white-space separated list of scenarios, against which the translated program will be tested.
+The latter is simply a whitespace separated list of scenarios, against which the translated program will be tested.

-Scenarios are stored in `testing/scenarios`, one per directory.
-Each scenario is basically two files: `input` that is fed to the translated program, and the expected `output`.
+Scenarios are stored in `testing/scenarios`, one per file.
+Each scenario is a script that takes the path to the translated program through STDIN and outputs a message to STDOUT if something is wrong.

 ## Structure